milen92sl/HTML-Previewer-Web-App/README.md

 ## How to work with the app:

-1. Just check ur connection-string for the Database and run the app if it's fit in your configurations.
+1. Just check your connection-string for the Database and run the app if it's fit in your configurations.